iCloud: My Photo Stream FAQ

 Which photo formats does My Photo Stream support?

 My Photo Stream supports JPEG, TIFF, PNG, and most RAW photo formats.
-My Photo Stream does not work with video.
+My Photo Stream doesn't work with video.

 When do photos upload to My Photo Stream?

-When you enable My Photo Stream on your devices, all new photos you take or import to those devices will be automatically added to your photo stream.
+When you turn on My Photo Stream on your devices, all new photos you take or import to those devices will automatically push to your photo stream.

-- iOS devices: New photos you take are automatically uploaded to your photo stream when you leave the Camera app and are connected to Wi-Fi.
-My Photo Stream does not push photos over cellular connections.
+- iOS devices: New photos that you take automatically upload to your photo stream when you leave the Camera app and connect to Wi-Fi.
+My Photo Stream doesn't push photos over cellular connections.

-- Macs: Any new photos you import to iPhoto or Aperture begin uploading automatically when you have a Wi-Fi or Ethernet connection.
-Or you can change your iPhoto or Aperture preferences so that only photos you manually add to My Photo Stream are uploaded.
+- Macs: Any new photos you import to iPhoto or Aperture automatically upload when you connect to Wi-Fi or Ethernet.
+Or you can change your iPhoto or Aperture preferences so that only photos you manually add to My Photo Stream upload.

 How long are My Photo Stream photos stored in iCloud?